Liover Peguero Preview, Player Props: Pirates vs. Cardinals

 Liover Peguero At The Plate

-- Peguero is batting .259 with three doubles, six home runs and eight walks.
+- Peguero is hitting .265 with three doubles, six home runs and eight walks.

+- Peguero enters this game on a four-game hitting streak.
+In his last games, he's hitting .421 with one homer.

-- Looking at the 32 games he has played this season, he's hit a long ball in six of them (18.8%), and in 5% of his trips to the dish.
+- He has homered in 18.2% of his games this year, and 4.8% of his chances at the plate.

-- In 34.4% of his games this year, Peguero has driven in at least one run.
-In seven of those games (21.9%) he recorded two or more RBI, while accounting for three or more of his team's runs in two contests.
+- In 33.3% of his games this season, Peguero has notched at least one RBI.
+In seven of those games (21.2%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.